jordengit/padpy/README.md

 It gets the json from the API and saves it to your drive.
 Writing the wrappers.

+## Features

+* Thin wrappers around:
+  * Monsters
+  * ActiveSkills
+  * Awakenings
+  * Evolutions
+  * LeaderSkills

+* Getting monsters
+  * ...by id
+  * ...in a given monsters evolution tree

+* Getting a given monster's
+  * Exp to level up
+  * Feed exp at a given level

 ## Goals

 * Wrap the following so they're not plain dicts
-  * ActiveSkills
-  * Awakenings
   * Events
-  * Evolutions
   * Food
   * LeaderSkills
-  * Materials
-  * Monsters

 * Query on monsters
-  * Get by id
-  * Get all monsters in the evolution chain
   * filter by whatever

-* Figure out the feed xp you get
+* Determine optimum feed path
+* Dream goal: Monster Box Image parsing, so you can quickly import your monster list